LatinumFinance/LatinumFinance.github.io/index.md

 ![Stablecoin Pairs](https://latinumfinance.github.io/assets/images/usdticonlogo.png)[Stake USDT](./usdt)

-> Other supported crypto currencies can be converted conveniently at checkout!
+> Other supported crypto currencies can be used in place of USD or USDT at checkout!
 >
 > Supported Cryptocurrencies: APE,BTC,BCH,DAI,DOGE,ETH,LTC,SHIB,USDC and USDT!